-Program Dates: August 2–18, 2013
+Program Dates: August 2020

-Through this 4-credit international seminar, students can see the world's best plays and musicals and learn how these productions are made from page to stage.
+THT291: An Introduction to the British Stage (4-credit) provides students with an opportunity to see the world's best plays and musicals and learn how these productions are made, from page to stage.
 To prepare for the trip, students will read short essays by some of the most significant playwrights, directors, actors, and designers.
 Those readings will guide our viewing of at least twelve memorable performances in London and Edinburgh—a number of which will be world premieres, and a Shakespeare production at Shakespeare's Globe on the River Thames.

-Students may also design a 2-credit guided study to be undertaken in conjunction with the basic course (at an additional tuition charge of $700).
+Additionally, students may also design a 2-credit guided study to be undertaken in conjunction with the basic course (at an additional tuition charge of $700).
 Contact Prof. Norm Jones for information.

-The total cost is estimated at $3969* and includes:
+The total cost is estimated at $4300* and includes:

 *Final cost and arrangements subject to currency fluctuations and airfares.